 So, how do you write engaging website copy?
-Weâll help you, friend.
+We can give you a hand.

 Here are our top tips on creating website content that resonates with your audience (and also drives them to action).